ZoeyVid/nginx-proxy-manager/README.md

 - Default page runs also with ssl (https)
 - Uses fancyindex if you use the npm directly as webserver
 - expose INTERNAL backend api only to localhost
+- Easy security headers, see [here](https://github.com/GetPageSpeed/ngx_security_headers), enabled by default if you enable hsts

 ## Soon
 - more